0x90n/InfoSec-Black-Friday/README.md

 # InfoSec Black Friday Deals 2020
-All the deals for InfoSec related software/tools last Black Friday
+All the deals for InfoSec related software/tools this Black Friday / Cyber Monday

 ## FAQ
 ### When do these sales end?